Carlos1Costa/gameboy-examples/README.md

     cd 01-hello-world/
     make

-You can now run the generated `.gb` file with your favorite emulator.

 If you want to cleanup the folder from all generated files (`*.rel`, `*.lst`, `*.gb`,...), you can use the following command:

     make clean

+You can now run the generated `.gb` file with your favorite emulator.

 # Examples Index (GameBoy Code)

 This repository contains example programs for the Nintendo GameBoy video game console.
-The examples are related to articles on my blog (in French).
+The examples are originally related to this git https://github.com/flozz/gameboy-examples repository.
+I have been modified and even including news since I forked the project.

 | Screenshot                                              | Name                                                       | Description                                                                  |